Medical Question Summarization with Entity-driven Contrastive Learning: Experiment Results and Discussion

 \subsection{Experimental Results}

-The performance of our proposed ECL model and six competing models on four public MQS datasets are shown in Table~\ref{tab:overallresults}.
-Among the four datasets, for MeQSum, the results of baselines on it are from the previous papers\citep{abacha2019summarization,yadav2021reinforcement,mrini2021joint, mrini2021gradually, zhang2022focus}.
+{The performance of our proposed ECL model and nine competing models on four public MQS datasets are shown in Table ~\ref{tab:overallresults}.
+The results marked with $\diamondsuit$ denotes that the experimental results of MeQSum dataset are taken from the original paper, and the other experimental results are all obtained by our own experiments \citep{abacha2019summarization,yadav2021reinforcement,mrini2021joint, mrini2021gradually, zhang2022focus}.
 For CHQ-Summ, it is a new dataset created in 2022, we re-run all available baselines on it.
 For iCliniq and HealthCareMagic, we revise them to avoid the problem of data leakage, and we also re-run all available baselines on them to obtain fair results.
-According to Table~\ref{tab:overallresults}, we have the following observations.
+According to Table ~\ref{tab:overallresults}, we have the following observations. }

-First, {PG + Data Augmentation} and {ProphetNet + QTR + QFR} are significantly weaker than the other competing methods based on BART.
-Although the two methods have attempted to utilize pointer-generator network or reinforcement learning to improve the performance, they still be beaten by the other BART-based ones.
-This demonstrates that the architecture of BART is effective and powerful, which is essential for MQS task.
+{First, T5, PEGASUS, ProphetNet, {ProphetNet + QTR + QFR} and {PG + Data Augmentation} are significantly weaker than the other competing methods based on BART.
+They are respectively based on pre-trained language models other than BART or pointer-generator network.
+Although {ProphetNet + QTR + QFR} and {PG + Data Augmentation} have attempted to utilize reinforcement learning or pointer-generator network to improve the performance, they still be beaten by the other BART-based ones.
+This demonstrates that the architecture of BART is effective and powerful, which is essential for MQS task. }

 Second, {Data-Augmented Joint Learning}, {RQE + MTL + Data Augmentation}, and {BART} are superior to the former {PG + Data Augmentation} and {ProphetNet + QTR + QFR}, while they are inferior to the latter {QFCL}.
 As the three methods adopt the architecture of BART, leveraging the superiority of BART, they can beat the former two method easily.
 Although they have attempted to augment the training data, they neglect to construct the hard negative samples with question focuses.
 This may be the reason that they are beaten by {QFCL}.